 - Innovative educator: Since 1947, UMUC has specialized in providing innovative academic programs for today's fastest-growing careers.

-- Established reputation: UMUC has been designated as a National Center for Academic Excellence in Information Assurance Education by the National Security Agency and the Department of Homeland Security.
+- Established reputation: UMUC has been designated as a National Center of Academic Excellence in Information Assurance and Cyber Defense Education by the National Security Agency and the Department of Homeland Security.
 Learn about more great reasons to study information technology at UMUC.